 Generally, pricier ones will last longer, with SKS commuter mudguards being a very popular option among commuters.
 The SKS Raceblade Long quick release set are some of the best commuter mudguards on the market.

-Fitting mudguards on commuter and road bikes can take a bit of time, as they generally have to fit around your brakes, but with a bit of patience, once set up they’ll keep you dry, clean and warm throughout the wetter months of the year!
+Fitting mudguards on commuter and road bikes can take a bit of time, as they generally have to fit around your brakes, but with a bit of patience, once set up they’ll keep you dry and clean throughout the wetter months of the year!

 By far the most minimal but effective rear road bike mudguard is the saddle-fitting Ass Saver which clips onto your saddle rail in seconds and protects your backside from the worst of road spray.
 It won't keep you completely dry, but it will keep you comfortable.

-These days, the small, neoprene fenders that strap onto your suspension fork between the lower leg brace and the crown, such as the RRP NeoGuard fork mudguard are popular.
 Fork guards are good because they are a minimal addition to your bike and as water and mud sprays off the front your wheel, they catch it before it gets flung into your face.
+Small, neoprene fenders that strap onto your suspension fork between the lower leg brace and the crown, such as the RRP NeoGuard fork mudguard are also popular.